 Rainy weather will provide you the best pictures, don’t you think?

 The long road along the coast has some great restaurants to explore but there are very touristic.
-I met some great guys and they heard about this local place just down the road.
+I met some great guys from the UK and they heard about this local place just down the road.
 We really had a great dinner there!!
+It was just one way of the boulevard.

-After these visits I went back for a couple of days to Havana before travelling on.
+After these highlights I went back for a couple of days to Havana before travelling on.

 So when you go to Cuba I suggest you do the same….not only to support the locals but also for you to get a local experience!!

-I hope that this post may inspire you to go traveling!!
+I hope that this post may inspire you to go traveling to the highlights of Cuba!!

 If you liked this post share it with others so they can enjoy it too 😉